vikingeducation/assignment_trees_graphs/README.md

         An Adjacency Matrix?
 O(n) Have to index and then traverse entire row.
 Also have to do the same for columns.

         An Adjacency List?
-O(1) just get the LL at the corresponding index
+O(1) just get the list at the corresponding index